Growing Trees and Amoebas' Replications: Amoebas

 We call a pair of amoebas $A=(H,m)$ and $A'=( H,m')$ \emph{equivalent} (to each other) if $[A]=[A']$.
 Using this notation one can easily obtain the following claim.

 \begin{lemma} Let $\ell$ be the extension parameter and $A=(H,m)$ be an amoeba.
-If $\ell\in \{1,2\}$ then $A$ is immortal if and only if its completion is.

-For other values of $\ell$, an amoeba is partially immortal if and only if its completion is. \end{lemma} \begin{proof} We start from the case $\ell\in \{1,2\}$.
-Suppose that the completion $A'$ of $A$ is mortal, that is, it admits a confining tree $T'$.
-It remains to observe that $T'$ confines also $A$, so $A$ is mortal by Lemma~\ref{lm:suff-conf-mort}.
+If $\ell\in \{1,2\}$ then $A$ is mortal if and only if its completion is.
+For other values of $\ell$, an amoeba is mortal w.r.t all trees if and only if its completion is. \end{lemma} \begin{proof} We start from the case $\ell\in \{1,2\}$.
+Suppose that $[A]$ is mortal, that is, it admits a confining tree $T'$.
+It remains to observe that $T'$ confines also $A$, so $A$ is mortal by \cref{lm:suff-conf-mort}.

-Now suppose by contradiction that $A$ is mortal and $A'=(H,m')$ is not.
-Lemma~\ref{lm:suff-conf-mort} implies that there exists a~confining tree $T$ of $A$.
-Since $T$ does not confine $A'$ there exists a simplicial copy of $A'$ in $T$, that is, for some vertex $v\in V(H)$ it holds